kschuler/guide/README.md

-# Welcome to KSchuler Documentation
+# Guide to Katie's Experiments

 Welcome to my documents!
 This is the central location where I document [all of my experiments][1] and keep track of the resources and procedures that I use to conduct my research.